rezzqw/CyberPatriot/README.txt

 Checklists

+1.Linux Checklists

-1.Linux Checklist
+    Checklist 1.
 Basic checklist to harden a linux server.
+    Checklist 2.
+More in dept checklist to find other issues in a linux server.

+2.Windows Checklists

-2.Windows Checklist
+    Checklist 1.
 Basic checklist to harden a windows operating system.
+    Checklist 2.
+More in dept checklist to find other issues in a windows operating system

 Scripts